Course Outline

 Goal:

-The goal of this task is to apply knowledge of the Australian Curriculum in the learning area of English, the EYLF and the QKLG to produce a resource of appropriate literary texts for learning and teaching English.
+The goal of this task is to apply knowledge of the relevant curricula (Australian Curriculum: English, the EYLF and the QKLG) to produce a resource of appropriate literary texts for learning and teaching English.

 Product: Written Piece